 The Relevance of Cybersecurity in E-commerce

 Even though online commerce is becoming larger, the public is still concerned about their data privacy and security when transacting online.
-A third, if not half, of the population, admits that they are hesitant to purchase online because of potential scams.
+Moreover, a third, if not half, of the population admits that they are hesitant to purchase online because of potential scams.
 This apparent lack of consumer trust is a serious problem for online retailers.

 Over the years, news reports of online businesses have been hacked, such as what happened to eBay in 2014.
 Although no financial information was stolen, users were exposed to cyberattacks on different accounts.
 The incident posed a high level of threat involving identity theft.

-To counter these breaches and protect their business, online merchants seek professional advice from cyber protection engineers, auditors, and administrators.
-Cybersecurity experts have taken it upon themselves to protect businesses and consumers from hackers, scammers, and fraudsters.
+Online merchants seek professional advice from cyber protection engineers, auditors, and administrators to counter these breaches and protect their business.
+In addition, cybersecurity experts have taken it upon themselves to protect businesses and consumers from hackers, scammers, and fraudsters.

-In this article, you’ll learn about the 5 best cybersecurity practices followed by the e-commerce industry’s pros that you can also apply in your strategy.
+In this article, you’ll learn about the five best cybersecurity practices followed by the e-commerce industry’s pros that you can also apply in your strategy.